orbitsdev/documentation/privacy-policy.md

 •	Payment calculation
 •	track and share the progress trips
 •	personalize users’ accounts.
 We may, for example, update profile such (name, phone number and profile photo)
-•	perform necessary operations to maintain our services, including to troubleshoot software bugs and operational problems; to conduct data analysis, testing, and research; and to monitor and analyze usage and activity trends.
+•	perform necessary operations to maintain our services, including to troubleshoot software bugs and operational problems; to conduct data analysis, testing , research and to monitor and analyze usage and activity.

 V Safety and security
 We use personal data to help maintain the safety, security, and integrity of our services and users.
 This includes verifying users' identity and eligibility to provide transportation for passengers to help prevent use of our services by unsafe passengers and or driver.